 Vio raised his eyebrows at that.
 "You overestimate my ability to see in the dark."

-"Vio…" Green grumbled, and opened his mouth to say something further, but was promptly interrupted by Blue's "HEY, LADY!" from the other side of the room.
+"Vio…" Green grumbled, and opened his mouth to say something further, but was interrupted by Blue's "HEY, LADY!" from the other side of the room.
 Both of them turned- Blue was standing in front of a pedestal where a gleaming hammer lay protected by wards.

 "Lady?"
 Green muttered.